On this page

 Verification

-This guide is based on official INM instructions for the Work Permit and is updated whenever form editions or filing rules are revised.
+#This guide is based on official INM instructions for the Work Permit and is updated with any changes in form editions or filing rules.
 Always confirm current requirements on the official INM website.

 FAQs